How Jack Up A Car

 And finally, be careful not to overheat or damage the car.
 The metal frame and suspension of a car can become damaged very quickly if they’re forced into an unnatural position.

-See also How To Use Hydraulic Jack On Car
+See also Where To Place Jack Stands On Rear Of Car

 Tips for Safe Jacking